 Please provide details for any “yes” answer above:

 I have reviewed and agree to adhere to all of the above policies.
-I have accepted Jesus Christ as my personal Lord and Savior and agree with the above Statement of Faith.
+I have accepted Jesus Christ as my personal Lord and Savior and agree with the above Statement of Faith and Code of Conduct.
 By signing this form, I certify that the information set out by me above is true and correct to the best of my knowledge.

 Print Name _______________________________________________________________________________________ Date_______________________________________

 We all are strong believers in the Lord’s sovereign ability to protect and keep us all safe, healthy and injury-free when participating in any KACHEA event or activity.
 However, in the light of COVID-19 and the additional illness risks it may pose, along with the normal potential risks, we are opting to have participants sign a release of liability.
 This is a part of what the insurance we are required to carry as an entity has recommended.

 We pray that everyone understands that we are not requesting releases prompted by fear but rather because we need to be compliant with the insurance recommendations.

 We thank everyone for your understanding and declare over all members of KACHEA: